What, Why, Who

 Why is ASU doing this?

 Our actions can greatly impact the lives and well-being of others.
-The daily health check is one of multiple steps ASU is taking to promote a healthy environment for students and employees during the pandemic.
-These checks will also give ASU the opportunity to proactively reach out to community members with our support services.
+The daily health check helps to ensure a healthy environment for students and employees during the pandemic.
+These checks can also give ASU the opportunity to proactively reach out to community members with our support services.

 Who is expected to participate?

-ASU students and employees will be required to complete a daily health check.
+All ASU students and employees are recommended to complete a daily health check.

 I am an affiliate or a vendor, do I have to submit a daily health check?